Demon FM: Station facilities

 Demon FM broadcasts from the Creative Technology Studios within De Montfort University's 'Queens Building'.
 It previously broadcast from various locations, including the Students' Union's 'Campus Centre' building.

 In addition to studio facilities, equipment is available for hire, and pre-production facilities are available to students involved in Demon FM so they can prepare material for their shows.

 The station typically runs several outside broadcasts per year including coverage of Varsity sports matches between De Montfort University and the University of Leicester.

 The current studio is the fourth building that Demon FM has occupied.
 The original studio was a portable building behind the original Students' Union building, with fairly basic equipment.

 In around the year 2000 the station moved into a small brick building which had previously been a campus branch of NatWest bank.

-Upon the construction of De Montfort University's new Campus Centre building at the Eastern end of Mill Lane in 2003, with the first floor dedicated to student union facilities, and the incorporation of De Montfort Students' Union, the station obtained space for a dedicated studio which included a purpose-built floating room to house the station's main studio.
+Upon the construction of De Montfort University's new Campus Centre building at the Eastern end of Mill Lane in 2003, with the first floor dedicated to students' union facilities, and the incorporation of De Montfort Students' Union, the station obtained space for a dedicated studio which included a purpose-built floating room to house the station's main studio.
 The station moved into the newly built facilities and began broadcasting from them that year.

-Following the award of the station's Community Radio Licence, the majority of programming moved to being broadcast from the Creative Technology Studios in DMU's Queen's Building.
+Following the award of the station's community radio licence, the majority of programming moved to being broadcast from the Creative Technology Studios in DMU's Queen's Building.
 The station's Campus Centre studio was eventually decommissioned in around 2012.

 In 2016 De Montfort University funded renovation of the radio control room from which Demon FM broadcasts.
 The current setup includes bespoke radio furniture for both talk-based programming and DJ-led shows.